 What you want to do instead is try to pull your body up by pulling the back of your forearms up into your chest.
-This will light up this brachialis more than you’ve ever experienced before, and trust me, over time it’s going to build it up a lot!
+This will light up this brachialis more than you’ve ever experienced before, and trust me, over time it’s going to be a great muscle builder!

 GETTING THE BRACHIALIS TO RESPOND!

-I’ve got one final piece of advice for you when it comes to training the brachialis.
-This little tweak could make all the difference when it comes to developing wider, sleeve busting biceps!
+I’ve got one final piece of advice for you when it comes to training the brachialis for muscle mass.
+This little tweak could make all the difference when it comes to developing wider, sleeve busting, huge biceps!

 We know that muscles will be recruited in a sequential pattern in the order of demand.
-So that means if you go really hard, really heavy, and accelerate your reps on the exercises I’ve shown you, you’re actually doing your brachialis a disservice!
+So that means if you go really hard, really heavy weights, and accelerate your reps on the exercises I’ve shown you, you’re actually doing your brachialis a disservice!